Auto-generate dependencies

 Rebecca Harris

-Zach hey there!
+Zach - ClickUp hey there!
 For me, inside a parent task, being able to auto-generate dependencies based on the sub-task order within (the second sub-task is dependent on the first being completed and so on).
 It could be for a parent task there's a feature like "auto dependencies" you could turn on at the parent task level that even when you drag and reorder tasks within it, it would auto update the dependencies.
 Also when you add a task it would add the dependency, too!

 Pete Rakozy